Film Screening of 'The Vow From Hiroshima'

 1:00 PM13:00

-HMTC Book Club Aug 14 - The Invisible Bridge by Julie Orringer [VIRTUAL-ZOOM]
+HMTC Book Club May 14 - The Warsaw Orphan by Kelly Rimmer (on Zoom)

 • Holocaust Memorial & Tolerance Center of Nassau County (map)